 Safety Standards Development

-As an advocate for workplace safety and OSH professionals, ASSP understands the importance of leading the discussion and evolution of voluntary safety standards.
+As an advocate for workplace safety and OSH professionals, ASSP understands the importance of leading the development and continued improvement of voluntary safety standards.
 Learn more about the importance of voluntary safety standards, how they are developed, the role we play in their development and how you can get involved with developing standards, too.

 Learn about standards development

 Purchase Safety Standards

 Organizations that go beyond OSHA compliance hold their businesses to a high standard.
 They implement systems and policies focused on eliminating worker injuries, illnesses and fatalities, along with the associated claims costs and reputation damage associated with such incidents.
 Adopt voluntary safety standards and evolve your safety program from a compliance-driven cost center into a corporate sustainability initiative that can save lives and boost profits.

 Browse our store

 Safety standards play a critical role in establishing best practices in occupational safety and health.
 The Case for Safety Podcast provides expert insights into a wide variety of standards-related topics.

 Listen to the podcast